 When you look at the pieces of news that come out about the currency pair that you are dealing with, you will see that the schedule is quite consistent.
 This is to say that you can predict when most of the major economic news will come out that will have an impact on the currency pair that you are trading in.

-You need to make sure that you keep track of the calendar of potential news that can come out in regards to the currency pairs that you are most interested in trading.
+You need to make sure that you keep track of the calendar of potential news that can come out in regard to the currency pairs that you are most interested in trading.
 It is so important that you make sure you know exactly when the news will come out so you can position your trades accordingly.

 The heaviest movements in a currency pair come when there is news that has a big impact.